Video Editing, Part V

 It's the Continuity Director's job to see not only that the actor's clothes, jewelry, hair, make-up, etc., remain consistent between takes, but that props (movable objects on the set) also remain consistent.

 It's easy for an object on the set to be picked up at the end of one scene or take and then be put down in a different place before the camera rolls on the next take.

 When the scenes are then edited together, the object will then seem to disappear, or instantly jump from one place to another.

 Although it may be easy to see the difference in these pictures when they are side by side, it's not as easy to catch the differences when production is shut down on the scene and then resumed sometime later.
 This is often the case in single-camera production.

-Okay, you may have caught the earring, but you notice the difference in lighting (the position of the key light changes), color balance, and the change in the position of the hair on her forehead?
+You may have caught the earring, but you notice the difference in lighting (the position of the key light), the color balance, and the change in the position of the hair on her forehead?

 Entering and Exiting the Frame

 As an editor, you often must cut from one scene as someone exits the frame on the right and then cut to another scene as the person enters another shot from the left.